qcri-social/AIDR/Installation-Instructions.md

 $ curl http://localhost:8080/aidr-collector/webresources/manage/ping
 {"startDate":"2014/12/14 16:22:12","currentStatus":"RUNNING"}
 ```

-## Running

-The AIDR Collector has a RESTFul API, that means all the operations have their corresponding REST services.
-For more details regarding the API, please refer to [API page](https://github.com/qcri-social/AIDR/wiki/API-documentation).
-The output of the aidr-collector pubished to Redis through channels.
-Every collection starts its dedicated sub-channel under the aidr-collector channel, which is `FetcherChannel`.

 # 6. Tagger (aidr-tagger)

 **NOTE**: A re-deployment of the `aidr-task-manager` module may require a re-deployment of the `aidr-tagger` module.